 American Eskimo Dog Temperament, Personality, Behavior, Traits, and Characteristics, by Michele Welton.
 Copyright © 2000-2018

-The American Eskimo Dog is happy and high-spirited, a rowdy dog who enjoys vigorous exercise, especially in the snow.
+The American Eskimo Dog is happy and high-spirited, an active dog who enjoys vigorous exercise, especially in the snow.

-American Eskimo Dogs are very people-oriented and crave a lot of companionship.
+American Eskimo Dogs, affectionately known as Eskies, are very people-oriented and crave a lot of companionship.
 Without enough activity (physical and mental), this creative thinker becomes bored and mischievous . . . which means destructive and noisy.

 Most American Eskimo Dogs are conservative with strangers, keen of eye and acute of hearing, and serious about their watchdog responsibilities, though not usually progressing to the point of aggression.
 However, early and frequent socialization is required to ensure that their watchfulness does not become suspicion or sharpness.

 Most American Eskimo Dogs are fine with other dogs, but can be jealous when other animals get attention.